Compiled by Michael P. Garofalo

 where the voice of the Great Spirit is heard in the twittering of

-flowers, and a wee child toddling in a wonder world.
+birds, the rippling of might waters, the sweet breathing of flowers, and a wee child toddling in a wonder world.
 If this

-is Paganism, then at present, at least, I am a Pagan.
+is Paganism, then at present, at least, I am a Pagan."

 - Gertrude Simmons Bonnin,